AmarVK/thesis/README.md

 This project forms a part of the Masters Thesis of Amar Vamsi Krishna, in collaboration with Suchitra Chandar.
 Advised by Prof Anindo Roy

+There are two game files

+main-menu.py has a main menu interface which can take in the values of sensitivity, threshold torque, level progression parameters etc the game.py contains the source code of the game file

-The folder "Examples" contains simple example scripts that can be seen to understand simple pygame/tkinter functinalities.
+The folder "examples" contains simple example scripts that can be seen to understand simple pygame/tkinter functinalities.
-The folder "fonts" contains the different fonts that would be used in the project The folder "images" contains the different images used as objects, blits and background
+The folder "fonts" contains the different fonts that would be used in the project The folder "images" contains the different images used as objects, blits and background The folder "ankle-data" contains the clinical data of the overground trials using the anklebot the folder "audio" contains the audio files for the program the folder "inc" contains various python modules that could be imported the folder "material" ccontains reading material for the project - currently contains information about TCP/IP and Tkinter the folder "utils" contains the various other files that can act as utilities.
+Currently contains a python script that can extract torque data from a text file

 To understand the Examples, open the folder and see the readme text file inside.